Mikerhinos/Evergreen-Patterns/content/anti-patterns/cascading-failures.md

 date: 2022-04-12T15:51:36+02:00
 draft: false
 description: "Failures of a system propagate to all its highly coupled third parties"
-interact_with: "bulkheads, circuit_breaker, using_timeouts, "
+interact_with: "bulkhead, circuit_breaker, using_timeouts, "
 ---

 # Main Purpose